putuyoga/putuyoga.github.io/resume.md

 **Fast Japan, Inc.**, Tokyo, Japan — Lead App Developer<br/><small style="color: gray">September 2018 - (until acquired by Inbound Platform, Inc. in February 2020)</small>

-- Responsible for developing the v3 of travel chat app[^3] along with a web system for the concierges to handle end-to-end real-time chat.
+- Responsible for developing `version 3` of the travel chat app[^3] along with a web system for the concierges to handle end-to-end real-time chat.
-- Being a full-stack developer built v4 of Tabiko as a live travel platform enabling user-generated live streaming content and engaging with the users from the real-time comments.
+- Being a full-stack developer built `version 4` of the live travel platform enabling user-generated live streaming content and engaging with the users from the real-time comments.

 ----